National Aboriginal Hockey Championships

 National Aboriginal Hockey Championships (NAHC) is an ice hockey championship established in Canada by the Aboriginal Sport Circle.

-The tournament provides an annual opportunity for aboriginal youth across Canada to compete for the NAHC title.
-Teams are selected and representative of each province and territory.
+The annual tournament provides an opportunity for U15 (Bantam) and U18-aged Indigenous youth across Canada to compete for the NAHC title.
+Teams are selected and representative of each province and territory, with attracts participation from First Nations, Inuit, and Metis peoples.

-History

-Founded in 2002, the National Aboriginal Hockey Championships (NAHC) was established by the Aboriginal Sport Circle and sanctioned by Hockey Canada.
-This annual contest provides an opportunity for elite Bantam and Midget aged Aboriginal youth and attracts participation from First Nations, Inuit and Metis across thirteen provinces and territories.
-Furthermore, the event aids in fostering cultural unity and pride and celebrates the athletic abilities of Indigenous athletes from across the country).
-The NAHC also serves as a focal point for grassroots and regional Aboriginal hockey development.
+The NAHC also serves as a focal point for grassroots and regional Indigenous hockey development.
 Both girls' and boys' teams are eligible to compete in this competition.
 The location of the tournament varies every year and hosting rights are determined by a bidding policy put in place by the Aboriginal Sport Circle (ASC).

-Competition History
+History

+Founded in 2002, the National Aboriginal Hockey Championships was established by the Aboriginal Sport Circle and sanctioned by Hockey Canada.

 In 2002 and again in 2003, the championship was held in Akwesasne/Cornwall, Ontario.
 The following year in 2004, the tournament was held in Prince George, British Columbia.
 Next, the games were held in Miramichi, New Brunswick in 2005.
-The following year 2006, they took place in Kahnawake, Canada.
+The following year 2006, they took place in Kahnawake, Quebec.
 Thereafter in 2007, the championship was played in Prince Albert, Saskatchewan.
 The following year 2008 the tournament was played in Sault Ste Marie, Ontario.
 The following year in 2009 the tournament was played in Winnipeg, Manitoba.
 In 2010 the Tournament was played in Ottawa, Ontario.
 The next two years – 2011 and 2012 were played in Saskatoon, Saskatchewan.
 The following two years – 2013 and 2014 the tournament was played in Kahnawake, Canada again.
 In 2015 the championship was held in Halifax, Nova Scotia.
-Following in 2016 the championship was held in Mississauga, Ontario, then in Cowichan, British Columbia in 2017 and in Membertou, Nova Scotia in 2018.
-The 2019 NAHC will take place in Whitehorse, Yukon, 6–12 May.
+Following in 2016 the championship was held in Mississauga, Ontario, then in Cowichan, British Columbia in 2017, Membertou, Nova Scotia in 2018, and 2019 in Whitehorse, Yukon.
+The 2020 and 2021 championships were cancelled due to the COVID-19 pandemic.
+In 2022, the championships returned to Membertou, Nova Scotia and then Winnipeg, Manitoba in 2023.
+At the conclusion of the 2023 NAHC in Winnipeg, the Aboriginal Sports Circle (ASC) announced the championships would be held in Alberta for the first time in history, with Grande Prairie named the host city.

 Female Division Results

-From 2002 within the female division historically speaking, the data collected from past Championship results suggests that Ontario consistently produces the most successful hockey teams within the female division.
-Capitalizing on six gold medals, nine silver medals and four bronze medals, they have successfully medaled in thirteen of seventeen tournaments.
-This is a 76% success rate for Ontario’s Indigenous Female Youth teams.
-See Table 1.
+Since 2002 within the Female Division, the data collected from past championship results shows that Ontario has won the most gold medals and the most medals overall in the Female Division.
 The total number of medals attained by each Province/Territory is recorded in Table 3.1.